c4deszes/bike-line-protocol/docs/python/monitor.rst

 --------------------

 Used by PC based logging software, every entry has a timestamp relative to the start time.
-Entries are either complete requests with data
+Entries are either complete requests with data or requests with an error message like timeout, crc or header error.

 .. code-block:: json